wwagner4/vsoc/res/results.md

 the paramethers (theta) converged.
 But using these parameters to predict the position of the playes did not work at all.

+The resulting values should be arranged around the x = y diagonale.

 # Linear regression on the polynomial dataset

 The polinomial dataset is created by a polynomial function of the third grade